schwilklab/lab-resources/lab-org/data-management.md

 ### File formats ###

-Plain text (csv) is simple and portable, but not the most powerful format.
-However, it is what we most commonly use.
+Plain text, such as [comma separated values format (csv)][csv], is simple and portable.
+It is not the most powerful format, but it is what we most commonly use.
 It is easy to enter data using a spreadsheet program (eg LibreOffice Calc or Microsoft Excel).
 Then save the data as ".csv" and choose an csv format options carefully.
 Do not store any formulas or calculations (the csv file just stores plain text representing either numbers (eg "3.456") or character strings/factor levels (eg "HighNitrogen").
 Each column should include only one type of information.

 #### Some things to watch out for with csv files ####